anngroong/podcasts/content/episode/262-erdogan-cabinet-azerbaijan-postpones--economy-pashinyan-rating.md

     * Somewhat unmet: 18.0% (2021: 10.2%, 2019: 11.4%, 2018: 7.6%)
     * Completely unmet: 52.1% (2021: 46.0%, 2019: 18.3%, 2018: 10.9%)
     * Difficult to Answer: 4.6% (2021: 7.0%, 2019: 2..3%, 2018: 3.0%)

-Alright, let’s wrap up our topics here.
-I’d like to ask each of you if there’s been something on your mind this past week that you want to talk about.

---

-Alright, we’ll leave it there for today!
-Thank you everyone!

 # Wrap-up